Part IX

 Plato’s allegory speaks of an external cave: a prison of shadows to escape in search of objective truth.
 The Dragon’s Path reorients that metaphor.
 The cave is the inescapable internal architecture of consciousness—the interplay of nervous system, psyche, and perception that constructs our reality.

-The path to wisdom, therefore, is not a journey out of the cave but a courageous exploration deeper within it.
+Wisdom, therefore, is a courageous exploration deeper within the cave.
 Freedom emerges when we understand the origin of each reflection rather than reject it.

 This inner world becomes the Dragon’s hall of mirrors where every perception offers a key to profound self-knowledge.